 Various elements within Crimson will output information to whatever debug consoles are active at the time.
-The MQTT connectors and the OPC-UA Server can be configured to output information via the Debug Output property, as can services like the FTP server, the FTP client of the Sync Manager and the SMTP client of the Mail Manager.
+The MQTT connectors and the OPC-UA Server can be configured to output information via the Debug Output property, as can services like the FTP client of the Sync Manager.
 Since debug output will have an impact on performance, it should not be left enabled in production units.

 The debugging output produced by Crimson is intended for advanced users who already have knowledge of the protocol that they are monitoring.
 We shall not therefore be providing information in this guide as to the content of that output or how it is to be interpreted.
-If you need help diagnosing connection problems, please contact Red Lion Technical Support, who may themselves ask you to forward the associated debugging information.
+If you need help diagnosing connection problems, please contact Red Lion's Technical Support team, who may themselves ask you to forward the associated debugging information.